TIBCOSoftware/snappydata/README.md

 --- Creates and then samples a table from the Airline table snappy> run './quickstart/scripts/create_and_load_sample_table.sql';
 ```
 You can now re-run the previous OLAP queries with an error constraint and compare the results.
-You should notice a 10X or larger difference in query execution latency while the results remain nearly accurate.
+You should notice a 10X or larger difference in query execution latency while the results remain nearly as accurate.
 As a reminder, we recommend downloading the larger data set for this exercise.

 ```sql
 -- re-run olap queries with error constraint to automatically use sampling